simoneSantoni/data-viz-smm635/README.md

 ## Assessment

 As per the module specification, students will be assessed on the basis of coursework submissions (yes, you understand correctly, for this module there is no final examination).
-Specifically, there are two pieces of coursework,
+Specifically, there are two pieces of coursework, namely:
-namely:

-- a 'mid-term project' (MTP)
+- a __group-level__ 'mid-term project' (MTP)
-- a 'final course project' (FCP)
+- an __individual-level__ 'final course project' (FCP)

-__Both pieces of coursework__ will be evaluated along four criteria: i) appropriate use of notions and frameworks discussed in class; ii) effectiveness of the proposed answer or solution; iii) originality/creativity of the proposed answer or solution; iv) organization and clarity of submitted materials.
-All criteria carry-out equal weight in terms of marking.
+__Both pieces of coursework__ will be evaluated against four criteria: i) appropriate use of notions and frameworks discussed in class; ii) effectiveness of the proposed answer or solution; iii) originality/creativity of the proposed answer or solution; iv) organization and clarity of submitted materials.
+All criteria carry out the equal weight in terms of marking.

+Here's the calculation of the Final Mark (FM):

+$FM = \frac{MTP + FCP}{2}$

 ### Mid-term project